Haddonfield, New Jersey: Special events

 There are events such as the community sidewalk sale in the summer, and the fall festival in October.
 The fall festival is an event where community organizations may have booths along Kings Highway and there is scarecrow-making for kids.
 Haddonfield hosts a weekly farmers' market on Saturdays from May to November.
 There is also the Haddonfield Crafts & Fine Arts Festival, where a large variety of vendors line the main street.
 Another event is First Night, a New Year's Eve celebration of the arts, with a variety of performances was held in town until 2016.
 There is also a yearly car show that takes place during the second Saturday of September.
 There are also events such as historic house tours and designer show houses.

+There is also an annual skirmish that takes place on Kings Highway East in June every year, hosted by the Haddonfield Historical Society.
+Residents of Haddonfield dress as redcoats and militia men, reenacting the battle that took place as the British retreated from the Battle of Red Bank.
+Their efforts to "annoy" the redcoats worked as Gen. Washington defeated the British army at the Battle of Monmouth a month later.
+The event includes many additional activities such as a yelling contest, colonial dancing, pillory prisoners, character reenactors, and tours of Historic Haddonfield.

 Transportation

 Haddonfield prides itself on being very walkable; most streets have sidewalks, and due to the small size of the town—2 mi or less from any point in Haddonfield to any other as the crow flies—it is possible to walk to any part of the community.
 The Borough presently has a traffic campaign using the slogan "Haddonfield Drives 25" promoting the borough's speed limit as 25 mi/h for all streets and roadways.